Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Decoding Map

-With this decoding map, the set of phase-stripped Pauli errors corrected to the trivial logical class is $\tmcEc=\bigcup_{\sigma\in\mS^*} D(\sigma) \pmS$, which has size $|\mS^*| |\pmS| = 2^{2(n-k)}=4096$.
-Equivalently, for each syndrome the decoder corrects exactly one stabilizer coset.
-Each corrected error is stabilizer-equivalent to one of the $64$ weight-$0$ through weight-$2$ Pauli strings listed below as recovery operations (one per syndrome).
+has size $|\mS^*| |\pmS|=2^{2(n-k)}=4096$, i.e., the decoder corrects exactly one stabilizer coset per syndrome.
+Each corrected error is stabilizer-equivalent to one of the $64$ weight-$0$ through weight-$2$ Pauli strings listed as recovery operations (one per syndrome).